×

 Ganesh Chathurthi: Held between August and September, this festival is celebrated all over India and most popular in Mumbai.
 This is the birthday celebrations of the Lord Ganesh, the elephant head god.

-Durga Pooja: This is most famous in Kolkata during October.
-The ten armed goddess Durga is worshipped during this festival with much galore.
+Durga Pooja: This is the most famous in Kolkata during October.
+The ten-armed goddess Durga is worshipped during this festival with much galore.
 More than thousands of statues are taken in processions and immersed into Holy River Hooghly amongst firework explosions, dance and music.

 camel race